Zzpecter/EleccionesBol2020/README.md

 requires python 3 to be installed (www.python.org)

-For the notebook install jupyter pip install jupyterlab
+For the notebook install jupyter

+  - pip install jupyterlab

 Additional dependencies

-  pip install numpy
+  - pip install numpy

-  pip install pandas
+  - pip install pandas

-  pip install matplotlib
+  - pip install matplotlib

+Run Jupyter from the cmd with the command

+  - jupyter-lab